The arrival of Charlie Bear

 That’s why Great Western Air Ambulance Charity (GWAAC) is delighted to participate in a two-year nationwide Whole Blood Trial, along with nine other air ambulance charities.
 The trial will assess whether giving whole blood (WB) at the scene of a major trauma improves a patient’s chance of survival.

-The trial began on 15 December 2022 with different air ambulances joining at different stages.
+Led by NHS Blood and Transplant, the trial began on 15 December 2022 with different air ambulances joining at different stages.
 GWAAC's participation in the trial started on 30 October 2023.
+Since then, and at the time of writing (11 June 2024) we can report that we have given blood transfusions to 24 patients and administered a total of 60 units of blood product (including whole blood, packed red cells, fresh frozen plasma and LyoPlas).
 We’re proud to have this opportunity to make a real difference in the lives of our patients and beyond.
 Our exposure to a large number of people who experience severe traumatic injuries provides an opportunity to assess the benefits of the new WB product.

 Whole blood transfusions vs standard care